polarize-ai/blog/about.md

 After accidentally colliding with some Cupertino based heavy weight, helping launch WeGreen and getting an award for it I built another digital agency.

 In summer 2017 I decided to finally **switch perspective**, not be self-employed for the first time of my life and apply all I learned for the benefit of *one* company.

-Currently I am **lazily looking for the next opportunity as CTO or CDO** in a stable, well-structured and process-oriented company that wants to grow with innovation and values tech as an important means to drive business.

-If you are an executive, headhunter or hr manager feel free to use <a href="#" onclick="collectchat.open()">**Ask Helmut!**</a> to **get my full CV and make a date** - you will have to answer some simple questions first just to make sure we have a match!
+I joined Campanda as CTO until late summer 2019.

+Currently I am **taking a sabbatical** and focusing on reading.

 ## Footnotes

 [^1]: The quote **"Express Yourself"** is the title of a song written and performed by Madonna, produced in cooperation with Stephen Bray in 1989.<br/><br/>She has this to say about the song: <br/><br/>"The ultimate thing behind the song is that **if you don't express yourself, if you don't say what you want, then you're not going to get it**. <br/><br/>And in effect you are chained down by your inability to say what you feel or go after what you want.
 No matter how in control you think you are about sexuality in a relationship there is always the power struggle... always a certain amount of compromise.
 Of being beholden, if you love them.
 You do it because you choose to.
 No one put the chain around this neck but me. <br/><br/>I wrote 'Express Yourself' to tell women around the world that pick and choose the best for yourself, before that chain around your neck, kills you instead.
 It's my take on how man can express what they want, the same prerogative should be there for a woman too."
 [^2]: While writing this I remember telling to reporters in press interviews that **I want to have a chip in my brain** in two decades and they thought I was a little crazy - this was in 1999.
 Now there is "Neuralink" (a startup of Elon Musk) working on it - but that's enough content for a future blog post ...
 [^3]: The [**boiling frog**](https://en.wikipedia.org/wiki/Boiling_frog) is a fable describing a frog being slowly boiled alive.
 The premise is that if a frog is put suddenly into boiling water, it will jump out, but if the frog is put in tepid water which is then brought to a boil slowly, it will not perceive the danger and will be cooked to death.
 The story is often used as a metaphor for the inability or unwillingness of people to react to or be aware of sinister threats that arise gradually rather than suddenly.<br><br>**Important notice**: Don't try this at home as this is really just a [fable](http://archive-srel.uga.edu/outreach/ecoviews/ecoview071223.htm) not a true natural phenomen - seems like frogs are smarter than some human beings after all ,-)
-[^4]: The day I am writing this is the **1st of August 2019** - the company I am currently working for had to let go staff yesterday.
-[^5]: **Markdown** is a lightweight markup language with plain text formatting syntax.
+[^4]: **Markdown** is a lightweight markup language with plain text formatting syntax.
 Its design allows it to be converted to many output formats, but the original tool by the same name only supports HTML.
 Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.